prmtl/appfy.recipe.gae/README.txt

 appfy.recipe.gae:sdk
 --------------------

 Downloads and installs the App Engine SDK in the buildout directory.
-This recipe extends `hexagonit.recipe.download <http://pypi.python.org/pypi/hexagonit.recipe.download>`_ so all the download options from that recipe are also valid.

 Options
 ~~~~~~~

-:destination: Destination of the extracted SDK download.
-Default is
+:url: URL to the App Engine SDK file.
-    `${buildout:parts-directory}/google_appengine`.
+:destination: Destination of the extracted SDK.
+Default is the parts directory.
 :clear-destination: If `true`, deletes the destination dir before
     extracting the download.
-Default is `false`.
+Default is `true`.

 Example
 ~~~~~~~